-Providing an efficient data management system and training – To entice researchers to share their data, it is important to lessen the technical difficulties for them to document and upload data.
-It is also critical that users have training and guidance to know what data to provide and how to upload their data.
-One key aspect of the GRIIDC repository is that for most datasets, no format transformations, other than transformations to non-proprietary formats, are required and that a group of files may be compiled into one zip file as a dataset for submission.
-This allows researchers flexibility in organizing data and reduces time needed to reorganize data for submission.
-GRIIDC also developed a metadata editor as a web application that generates ISO 19115-2 compliant metadata (ISO 2009) files for GRIIDC-required core elements.
+Providing an efficient data management and training system – To encourage researchers to share their data, it is important to minimize technical difficulties in documenting and uploading data.
+It is critical that users are provided training and guidance on what data to provide and how to upload that data.
+One key benefit of the GRIIDC repository is that for most datasets, no format transformations, other than transformations to non-proprietary formats, are required.
+In many cases, a group of files may be compiled into one zip file as a dataset for submission.
+This allows flexibility in organizing data and reduces the time required to reorganize data for submission.
+GRIIDC also developed a metadata editor web application that generates ISO 19115-2 compliant metadata (ISO 2009) files for GRIIDC-required core elements.

-Storing and disseminating data from the GRIIDC repository but also distributing datasets to appropriate National Archives on the researcher’s behalf, when possible, increases the visibility of datasets and helps ensure preservation.
+Storing and disseminating data – The GRIIDC repository provides data storage and dissemination for the authors, as well as distribution of datasets to appropriate National Archives.
+This support increases the visibility of datasets and helps ensure preservation.

 Publishing Digital Object Identifiers (DOI) – A DOI is a unique and persistent link for resources including datasets.
-DOIs have associated metadata that describes the resource.
-For online resources, this may include the URL to the object.
-If the URL of the resource changes, the DOI metadata is updated to reflect the change, and the DOI will remain the same.
-This allows the effective citation of datasets in publications, hence giving credit to those who develop and share datasets.
-All GoMRI datasets are assigned DOIs that resolve to the GRIIDC dataset landing pages, which also includes suggested citation formats for the dataset.
+DOIs include metadata describing the resource and its location.
+DOI metadata can be updated to reflect changes, while maintaining the original identifier, facilitating the citation of datasets in publications, hence giving credit to those who develop and share datasets.
+All GoMRI datasets are assigned DOIs and GRIIDC provides suggested citation formats for the dataset.

-Highlighting data sharing – Data sharing is highlighted through stories on the GRIIDC website to bring recognition to scientists and their datasets and to relay experiences to other researchers regarding data management and the sharing process.
+Highlighting data sharing – Data sharing stories are highlighted on the GRIIDC website to bring recognition to scientists and their datasets and to share data management experiences and the open data process with other researchers .

-Dataset monitoring – GRIIDC exposes the status of datasets underdevelopment for each GoMRI research project to the public.
-The dataset monitoring website page allows visitors to explore the lists of datasets and their descriptions.
-Anyone can readily see by project which datasets have been slated for acquisition, registered, documented with metadata, reviewed, and made publicly available.
+Dataset monitoring – GRIIDC shares the status of GoMRI datasets underdevelopment with the public.
+The dataset monitoring website page allows visitors to see by project which datasets have been slated for acquisition and are registered, documented with metadata, reviewed, and publicly available.

-Sharing tied to funding – Unlike many other funding organizations whose data sharing requirement may be met after the research has ended and grant accounts have been closed, GoMRI requires proof of ongoing data sharing progress during the project period.
-Inadequate progress towards compliance with the data management policy could jeopardize approval of continuation or future GoMRI funding opportunities.
+Sharing tied to funding – GoMRI requires evidence of data sharing progress during the project period unlike other funding organizations whose data sharing requirement may be met after the research has ended and grant accounts have been closed.
+Inadequate data management policy compliance could jeopardize approval of continuation or future GoMRI funding opportunities.

-These approaches work together by enabling researchers to share, rewarding sharing, and enforcing consequences for not sharing.
-It is not surprising that we have seen increases in the rate of data submittal leading up to times of RB site visits, extension requests, and new proposal deadlines (Figure 1).
+These approaches combine to enable and reward researcher sharing, while enforcing consequences for not sharing.
+The near real-time enforcement of the data sharing requirement has been critical for building the GoMRI Research Database and it is not surprising to see increases in data submittals leading up to times of RB site visits, extension requests, and new proposal deadlines (Figure 1).
 It is clear that even if there is a data repository and help available to use it, there is still not enough incentive built into the environmental research community to share data (Sayogo and Pardo 2013).
-The near real-time enforcement of the data sharing requirement has been critical for building the GoMRI Research Database.

 Figure 1: Cumulative count of datasets entering the GRIIDC system through time.
 Total identified refers to datasets registered and available plus those that are planned to be developed.
 Total registered includes available datasets and those that have been registered but not yet approved for public sharing.